words & interview // Brennan Hiro Williams

 For the full interview, check out the May iPad issue of Sole Collector Magazine

-When I, a California native, thought of Grand Rapids, Michigan, sneakers were certainly not the first thing that came to mind.
+When I, a California native, thought of what's come out of Grand Rapids, Michigan, sneakers were certainly not the first thing that came to mind.
 That is, until I became aware of Premier.

 Established in 2001, Premier has steadily grown over the past decade from a core skate shop to a well-rounded retail experience.
 With a strong web presence, healthy brand list and an outstanding Nike SB collaboration that grabbed everyone's attention, Premier is well on its way to becoming one of the top shops in the nation.

 I recently interviewed Josh Higginson, co-owner of Premier, to find out more about the story behind his shop, collaborating with Nike SB and his outlook for the future as both a brick and mortar and online retail venture.

 Brennan Hiro Williams: Let's talk about the story behind Premier.
 How did you get started?

 Josh Higginson: Premier is located in Grand Rapids, Michigan.
 We officially opened our doors for business on June 1st, 2001.
 I was actually just talking to a customer via email the other day about this – he had said something like, "you guys should open up a store in the San Francisco Bay Area,” to which I responded that it was funny he say that because the idea for Premier came from that very place.